bluewave-labs/verifywise/README.md

 - Option to host the application on-premises or in a private cloud
 - Open source with a permissive license (AGPLv3)
 - End-to-end encryption for data in transit and at rest to ensure data security
+- Faster audits using AI-generated answers for compliance and assessment questions.
 - Full access to the source code for transparency, security audits, and customization
 - Docker deployment
 - User registration, authentication and role-based access control (RBAC) support.